 Chateau de la Garoupe

-This magnificent estate dates from 1907, when British MP Charles McLaren hired an English architect named Ernest George to build.
+This magnificent estate dates from 1907, when British MP Charles McLaren hired an English architect named Ernest George to build the villa.

 The plot is over 100,000 m2 and the home is 1,500 m2.
 It has a long facade with crescent windows and a long staircase leading down to the sea.